wendlingd/Yet-Another-508-HTML-Checklist/README.md

 # Yet-Another-508-HTML-Checklist
-Checklist: Section 508 procedures and remediation advice in one interactive page
+Section 508 procedures and remediation advice in one interactive page

 ## Design challenge ##